n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 For the updated implementations, we observe some similar trends: the Pandas implementation goes from slowest to among the fastest as our data size increases, while the other increase with generally the same slope.
-When we increase the number of groups, the masking and one-hot implementations suffer.
+When we increase the number of groups, the masking and one-hot implementations suffer, since their time complexity depends on the number of groups $k$.

 The pure-numpy implementations benefit the most from our relaxations.
-All of them used `np.unique`, and removing that call improved speed across the board.
+All of them used `np.unique`, and removing that call improved speed across the board (as predicted by our big-O analysis).
 In particular, the `np.bincount`-based implementation is now the fastest at all dataset and group sizes.

-The one-hot implementations slow down much more quickly than the others when we increase the group size, similar to the masking solution.
-The matrix multiplication for those wastes computation since it is a dense multiplication instead of sparse.
-That is, we are multiplying a lot of 0s that could just be skipped (like in the sparse implementation does).

 Below, we show the relative speed-up: